JustinBeaudry/bluebird-to-readable/README.md

 </p>

 <p align="center">
   Convert a Bluebird Promise to a Readable stream.
+In Typescript.
 </p>

 <p align="center">